Plaque

 E8, Haggerston Road, All Saints Centre

-The vicars mentioned on the plaques would both have belonged to All Saints church.
-Disappointingly we have found no information about them and very little about the school.
+The vicars mentioned on the plaques would both have belonged to All Saints, the church immediately to the north.
+Disappointingly we have found no information about one of the vicars and very little about the school.

 But we do know that a WW1 memorial was erected by the school's Old Boys Club in 1921.